Hemet

 There were 29,341 households, out of which 31.1% had children under the age of 18 living with them, 43.6% were married couples living together, 13.5% had a female householder with no husband present, and 38.5% were non-families.
 33.4% of all households were made up of individuals, and 21.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.5 and the average family size was 3.2.

-In the city, the population was spread out, with 29.1% under the age of 19, 6.2% from 20 to 24, 11.9% from 25 to 34, 10.6% from 35 to 44, 17.2% from 45 to 54, and 25.7% who were 65 or older.
+In the city, 29.1% of the population was under the age of 19, 6.2% was from 20 to 24, 11.9% from 25 to 34, 10.6% from 35 to 44, 17.2% from 45 to 54, and 25.7% was 65 or older.
 The median age was 38 years.

 The median income for a household in the city was $34,974, and the median income for a family was $41,559.
 Males had a median income of $40,719 versus $30,816 for females.
 The per capita income for the city was $19,046.
 About 14.5% of families and 17.2% of the population were below the poverty line, including 24.5% of those under age 18 and 9.1% of those age 65 or over.
 As of 2009[update], about 22,300 residents of the city were employed with 4,700 unemployed (unemployment rate of 17.4%).